Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 Effectiveness: Which Works Better?

-Laser treatments: More effective for deeper wrinkles and structural concerns, as they stimulate collagen at a deeper level.
+Laser Treatments: More effective for deeper wrinkles and structural concerns, as they stimulate collagen at a deeper level.

 ✅ Best for deeper wrinkles?
 Laser